ray-project/ray/doc/source/rllib.rst

 Sample Batches
 ~~~~~~~~~~~~~~

 Whether running in a single process or `large cluster <rllib-training.html#specifying-resources>`__, all data interchange in RLlib is in the form of `sample batches <https://github.com/ray-project/ray/blob/master/rllib/policy/sample_batch.py>`__.
 Sample batches encode one or more fragments of a trajectory.
 Typically, RLlib collects batches of size ``rollout_fragment_length`` from rollout workers, and concatenates one or more of these batches into a batch of size ``train_batch_size`` that is the input to SGD.
-Thereby, you can specify, whether the fragment length is measured in environment steps or (individual) agent steps via the ``count_fragments_in`` setting, which you can set to "env_steps" or "agent_steps".
-The agent_steps setting can be useful when working with large amounts of agents in an episode in a multi-agent setting.

 A typical sample batch looks something like the following when summarized.
 Since all values are kept in arrays, this allows for efficient encoding and transmission across the network: